Customer Using Tap To Pay At Checkout | Bank Of America Merchant Services Review

 Pricing Structure and Fees

-Bank of America’s merchant credit card processing is sold through independent sales reps or ISOs.
+Bank of America merchant services credit card processing is sold through independent sales reps or ISOs.
 Because BOFA uses sales agents that can alter the pricing structure for each customer, Bank of America’s merchant services fees aren’t posted online.
 Sales agents provide you with a quote of what they think you’ll be willing to pay, which you can often haggle down a bit if you’re so inclined.

 While it’s obviously better for your business for you to try to negotiate the lowest rate if you aren’t the bargaining type you might be better off going with a merchant service provider that offers the same transparent pricing system for all of its customers.